RotherOSS/doc-otobo-user/content/reports/statistics.rst

    Import Statistics Configuration Screen

-To export a statistics:
+To export statistics:

-1. Click on the download icon in list of statistics.
+1. Click on the download icon in the list of statistics.
 2. Choose a location in your computer to save the ``.xml`` file.

-To delete a statistics:
+To delete statistics:

 1. Click on the trash icon in the list of statistics.
 2. Click on the *OK* button in the confirmation screen.

-To run a statistics:
+To run statistics:

-1. Click on the play icon in list of statistics.
+1. Click on the play icon in the list of statistics.
 2. Review the statistics details.
 3. Click on the *Run now* button.